-You must try argan oil for hair growth if you have not already!
+You must try argan oil, an essential oil for hair growth if you have not already!
 This miracle oil is extracted from the argan trees native to the Moroccan region.
 Its extraction is a tedious and expensive process, so no wonder it is dubbed as “Liquid Gold”.
 The hair care market is flooded with products with argan oil due to its nutrient-rich profile.
-Anecdotal evidence claims that it can improve scalp health and boost hair growth.
+Anecdotal evidence claims that it can improve scalp health and boost hair growth, overall it’s a scalp therapy.
 But, is there any truth to it?
 Or is it just another marketing trend?
 We suggest you learn more about the benefits of using argan oil for your hair right here.
 Scroll down.

 In This Article

 What Makes Argan Oil Good For Hair?

 Argan oil consists of vitamin E, sterols, polyphenols, ferulic acid, carotenoids, squalene, and essential fatty acids (1).
 They are all excellent emollients that help to condition and moisturize hair.

 - Vitamin E contains tocopherols that have good antioxidant properties.